-As mentioned in the beginning of this article, they quickly noticed growth in their sportswear sales after the app became free for everyone.
+As mentioned in the beginning of this article, Nike quickly noticed growth in their sportswear sales after the app became free for everyone.

-The app has won Apple’s prestigious Editors’ Choice Award in the Health & Fitness category repeatedly and we can see why.
+The Nike app has won Apple’s prestigious Editors’ Choice Award in the Health & Fitness category repeatedly and we can see why.
 Besides being rich in information, the UI is very easy on the eyes and the UX is thoughtfully executed with an easy-to-maneuver experience for even the most technologically challenged.
 It’s the same values we target in every app we build for our app clients.

-So there’s no excuse not to get started on your exercise regime.
-Just go to the Apple App Store or Google Play Store and download the app.
+There’s no excuse not to get started on your exercise regime.
+Go to the Apple App Store or Google Play Store and download the app.
 Good luck on your new health venture.

 About Inspire Visual At Inspire Visual, we believe that compelling design, functionality and content help drive effective results.
 That’s why we work hard to provide innovative, visually inspiring and functionally sound solutions to address your marketing challenges and extend your brand’s reach.